dushanka-dev/fitness-buddy/README.md

 * Body Mass Index (BMI) allows users to input their weight and height in metrics.

-* When the user clicks get results button they will recieve their own BMI based on the weight and height of the users.
+* When the user clicks Get My BMI button they will recieve their own BMI based on the weight and height of the user.

-* BMI Calculator is a great handy tool to keep track of your Body Mass Index.
+* BMI Calculator is a useful tool to keep track of your Body Mass Index.

+* If weight or height input fields are empty and user clicks button, the user receive alert asking them to add the required fields.

 ## BMI Comparision Chart